 Delta Lab is a collaboration between Bosch and the University of Amsterdam.
 The mission of UvA-Bosch DELTA Lab (Deep Learning Technologies Amsterdam) is to perform world class research in the fundamentals of deep learning, with applications to automotive and computer vision.
 Researchers at UvA will collaborate with researchers at Bosch through an exchange program.
 Topics include: Reinforcement Learning, Bayesian Deep Learning, Data Efficient Deep Learning, Multi-Modal Deep Learning, Generative and Unsupervised Deep Learning, Model Compression, and Adversarial Deep Learning.

-The Elsevier AI Lab is a collaboration between Elsevier, the University of Amsterdam and VU University Amsterdam.
+Discovery Lab is a collaboration between Elsevier, the University of Amsterdam and VU University Amsterdam.
 This collaboration allows Elsevier’s data scientists to work closer with data scientists in academia, contribute to education and science, and pursue a PhD.
 Academics in turn gain a better understanding of how AI is used to innovate research platforms to solve real-world societal problems.

 QUVA Lab is a collaboration between Qualcomm and the University of Amsterdam.
 The mission of QUVA lab is to perform world-class research on deep vision.
 Such vision strives to automatically interpret with the aid of deep learning what happens where, when and why in images and video.
 Deep learning is a form of machine learning with neural networks, loosely inspired by how neurons process information in the brain (see side bar).
 Research projects in the lab will focus on learning to recognize objects in images from a single example, personalized event detection and summarization in video, and privacy preserving deep learning.